Sergey-Anfinogentov/GXBox_prep/README.md

 # IDL_magnetic

-IDL rootines for working with SDO/HMI magnetograms.
+The repository contains IDL rootines for working with SDO/HMI magnetograms.
+For preparing a GX-simulator compayible box file please read  the [instruction](doc/gx_box_instruction.md)

 ## Dependencies
 All routines are designed to be used in [Solar Soft](http://www.lmsal.com/solarsoft/sswdoc/sswdoc_jtop.html) environment and requre _SDO/HMI_ and _Ontology_ packages.